bgcarlisle/Numbat/README.md

 Copy the entire file to your web server, and navigate to the Numbat directory with your browser.
 You will need to know your MySQL server, username and password to complete the installation.

-## What's new in 1.3
+## What's new in 2.0

-* New "text area" form element for extracting larger blocks of text
+* Improved visual feedback: elements flash green to indicate that they have been saved
+* Reconciliation tool now "remembers" partly-finished reconciliations

 ## Contact info